ericholscher/ericholscher.com/site/blog/drafts/google-book-sprint-2013.rst

 the time spent writing it might go to waste.
 Having a way to build momentum for the project in the community would ensure the book continued to live on after the week.

-Our original promition plan looked something like:
+Our original promotion plan looked something like:

 * Blog Post
-* Tell devleopers
+* Tell developers
 * Add to wiki

 Compare and Contrast